cnacode/chat-bot/README.md

 1. This application is stateless and it relied on message content and `previousId` to make conversation
 2. Webhook is implemented on top of socket.io and is immediately listening to connections on application start

+- `Bot` has a `Flow`
+- `Flow` has many `FlowStep`s
+- `IncomingMessage` has a `Promise<BotResponse>` that a `FlowStep` will fulfill

+Bot logic is based upon flows, each flow is an array of `FlowStep`s.
+Every new message has a response `promise` that can be `fulfilled` by a `FlowStep`.
+Every `FlowStep` will observe new messages and decide if it is going to answer it.

+With higher loads, a more sophisticated approach is a MessageQueue system between micro-services consuming its content

 ## Flow of a message
 1. Socket observer receives a message containing